-The Board of Grimsby Town Football Club acknowledges and accepts it has a statutory obligation and responsibility for the wellbeing and safety of all children and young people who are under the Club's care or utilising the Club's facilities.
-Everyone working at the Football Club and its Academy has a "Duty of Care" to safeguard the welfare of children and young people by creating an environment that protects them from harm.
+The Board of GTFC and GTF acknowledges and accepts it has a statutory obligation and responsibility for the wellbeing and safety of all children and young people who are under the Club's care or utilising the Club's facilities.
+Everyone working at GTFC, GTF and its Academy has a "Duty of Care" to safeguard the welfare of children and young people by creating an environment that protects them from harm.
 The wellbeing of children is paramount, and all staff must make themselves aware of the Club's Safeguarding Children Policy.

-3. Definitions
+Definitions